aws-samples/aws-plaid-demo-app/README.md

 ## Introduction

 This repo demonstrates how to build a Fintech app on AWS that uses [Plaid Link](https://plaid.com/plaid-link/) to connect a user to their bank account.
 The app allows users to sign up using [Amazon Cognito](https://aws.amazon.com/cognito/), select their bank from a list, log in to the bank, and display the accounts.
-The app is built using [AWS Amplify](https://aws.amazon.com/amplify/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/), Amazon Cognitio, [AWS Secrets
+The app is built using [AWS Amplify](https://aws.amazon.com/amplify/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/), Amazon Cognito, [AWS Secrets
 Manager](https://aws.amazon.com/secrets-manager/), [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).

 ## Architecture